 Automatically isolating the auxiliary battery in this way keeps it protected from total discharge, which could be the case when running lights or other accessories when one is away from the truck for a period of time.

-This easy battery upgrade sets Project Bedrock up to handle any electrical need we might encounter in the field.
+Doing a battery upgrade like this sets your 1/2-ton work truck up to handle any electrical need it might encounter in the field.

 Odyssey Batteries/EnerSys Energy Products Inc.; 800-538-3627